jbendotnet/protoc-gen-api-linter/README.md

 ## Roadmap

 - [x] Expose base `api-linter` functionality
-- [x] Add proto opts for enabling and disabling one or more rules
+- [x] Add support for enabling and disabling one or more rules
-- [ ] Add proto opt for local config file
+- [ ] Add support for using a local config file